MS Paint Adventures: Conversion from Flash and closure of website

 On April 2, 2018, the site was updated to automatically redirect to Homestuck.com, although the majority of content on the MS Paint Adventures site is still available on Homestuck.com.
 Pages operating through the Flash software were converted by workers at VIZ Media into HTML formats or video files.
 Andrew Hussie said that he had been thinking about the obsolescence of Flash and that it was never his intent for MSPA to last forever "or to concern myself with maintaining a labyrinthine, crudely-coded website for the rest of my life."
 However as of 2024, the site is online and does not redirect to Homestuck.com when visited directly.
 Due to the broken state of Homestuck.com, several community members have created an unofficial collection to view Homestuck in its original state, with a fork run by the Homestuck Independent Creative Union as of 2024.
-Homestuck.com is currently an incomplete archive of the webcomic as of September 2025.
+Homestuck.com began to republish the comic in September 2025, and would finish this process on January 8, 2026.
+As of June 2026, all previously released comics have been re-released on the site, such as Problem Sleuth and Sweet Bro and Hella Jeff.